AlgoMaster Logo

 PatternRequest/ResponseNo request/response pattern

 With HTTP, every exchange starts with the client.
 Even with SSE, the client opens the connection and the server responds.
-With WebSockets, the server can send a message to the client at any time without any prior request.
-This enables patterns like typing indicators, presence updates, and real-time collaboration that would be awkward with HTTP.
+With WebSockets, the server can send a message to the client at any time without a new request.
+This enables patterns like typing indicators, presence updates, and real-time collaboration that would be awkward with request/response HTTP.

 The Scaling Challenge